5 Herbs to Heal a Broken Heart

 Typically with hawthorn preparations, we use the berries of the tree, but the flowers and leaves can be included, too.
 When I create blends for emotional upset, I prefer to use the flowers (something about the metaphor of the flower opening and turning to the sun), But really, any part of the herb can work.

 Try a hawthorn tincture and drop a dose into warm water or tea.
 Warm beverages are especially soothing for nervous complaints.
 Or, if you can find dried berries, steep a half teaspoon of crushed berries in a cup of hot water.
 Wait 10 minutes, sweeten, and sip quietly.

 The rose has long been identified with love and matters of the heart.
 Just as the red rose can be the symbol of love’s beginning, the white rose can signify the end of a life.
 Any flower with such range over the emotional spectrum is a necessary addition to a home heart-repair kit.

-Rose petals can calm the nerves, relieve insomnia and mild depression, drive away mental and physical fatigue, and soothe feelings of anger or resentment.
-Roses can open the heart and lift the spirit; they can be used to overcome grief, or to ready the heart for a new beginning.
+Rose petals can calm the nerves, open the heart and lift the spirit; and they can be used to overcome grief, or to ready the heart for a new beginning.

 Try rose petal tea.
 Steep a tablespoon of rose petals in a cup of water for five minutes.
 Add a light-flavored honey, so as not to mask the delicate flavor of the rose.

-This is an excellent remedy for a racing heart caused by stress, tension, and general emotional upset.
+This is an excellent remedy for a racing heart caused by general emotional upset.
 A soothing herb for the nerves as well, motherwort can settle a racing mind and bring back the restorative balm of untroubled sleep.

 Try a motherwort tincture and squeeze a half teaspoon or so into a cup of hot water or tea.